Culture and History

 Esterházy also hosted Haydn and Mozart’s student, Ludwig van Beethoven, who visited Bratislava several times and had many friends here.
 Bratislava also boasts its own home-grown talent to match this group of successful visiting musicians: Johann Nepomuk Hummel, who was born in 1778 in Nedbalova Street in Bratislava, where you can find his museum today.
 Hummel was a roommate of Mozart and at the time was equally well-known as his friend.
 Forty-eight years after Hummel’s death, the Russian pianist and composer Anton Rubinstein played a memorable concert in Bratislava to collect money for Hummel’s memorial.

 The Slovak National Theatre was born in 1920, shortly after Czechoslovakia was established.
-There are two venues to choose from when booking ballet or opera tickets.
+There used to be two venues to choose from when booking ballet or opera tickets.
 The historical “old” building (built in neo-classicist style in 1884-1886) on Hviezdoslavovo Square and the so-called “new building” located on the banks of the Danube (built in 2007).
+However, the old building has been closed for a few years but you can still book a visit of this beautiful building.
 The companies are first-rate as evidenced by sell-out crowds that include nearby Austrians, who attend by the busload joining the Slovaks and others.

 It is said that to experience a foreign country fully, one must venture out of the city and into the countryside, to explore where authentic culture still exists.
-But those consigned to the city need not miss out: it is also possible to experience traditional Slovakia without ever leaving the capital.
+However, in Bratislava, visitors don’t have to leave the city to experience traditional Slovak culture.
+There are plenty of opportunities to immerse themselves in local customs, cuisine, and crafts right in the capital.
+From authentic Slovak restaurants to cultural festivals and local markets, travelers can enjoy the essence of Slovakia without venturing far from the city center.

 The Centre for Folk Art Production’s ÚĽUV Gallery on the Obchodná Street is ground zero for anyone interested in traditional Slovak culture.
 The gallery houses temporary exhibitions of genuine, historical Slovak artefacts, as well as reproductions by contemporary artists.
 Both decorative and functional, the items reflect various facets of rural Slovak life, from intricately embroidered garments and headdresses, to ceramic, majolica wine jugs and flasks.
 In the courtyard behind the gallery is the Regional Centre of Crafts, in which there are several workshops where people of all ages can learn pottery, woodcarving, tinkering, and weaving, from artisans eager to pass on their skills.